Inventor of Monopoly Elizabeth Magie designed the game to reveal the dangers of land-grabbing, but we all learned the wrong lesson from it.

 But just how many of those players have actually thought about the anti-monopolist message of the game’s origins while rolling the dice and having fun, we’ll never know.

-After this look at Elizabeth Magie, the inventor of Monopoly, discover the stories of eight important women inventors who never got the credit they deserved.
+After this look at Elizabeth Magie, the woman who invented monopoly, discover the stories of eight important women inventors who never got the credit they deserved.
 Then, learn how Allied prisoners used Monopoly to escape from Nazi POW camps during World War II.